invertase/react-native-firebase/pages/typescript.md

 To demonstrate TypeScript usage in a practical example, the following assumes TypeScript is already setup on your environment.
 If you are looking to setup a new project or migrate an existing project to TypeScript please check out this official [blog post](https://facebook.github.io/react-native/blog/2018/05/07/using-typescript-with-react-native).

-The below example makes use of the <Anchor version="v6" group="admob" href="/">Authentication</Anchor> module, demonstrating how to safely type code using the declarations the module provides.
+The below example makes use of the <Anchor version="v6" group="auth" href="/">Authentication</Anchor> module, demonstrating how to safely type code using the declarations the module provides.

 Lets go ahead and create a new `App.tsx` component: